 GENERAL PRINCIPLES

-4. Publication language is in Turkish and English.
+5. Publication languages are Turkish and English.

 “Extended Summary": Extended Summary will be requested from the authors during the typesetting stage when the article is accepted for publication, not during the initial submission of the articles to our journal.
-Authors can add it to the end of the article at the first stage.
+Authors can add it in the end of the article at the first stage.
 “Extended Summary” will be requested for Turkish articles, where the problem, purpose, methodology and results of the study will be explained in more detail than the traditional abstract.
 “Extended Summary” will not be requested for English articles.
 The “Extended Summary” should be preferably 500-6000 words in length in 9-point font and should clearly describe the purpose, problem, method, findings and conclusions of the study in subheadings.
 The subheadings in the extended abstract may vary according to the type of the study.
 The subheadings that can be used in the “Extended Abstract” are shown below.
 The following example can be used to summarize the study clearly and comprehensibly.
-Example: Introduction and Research Questions & Purpose: In the introduction and purpose of the study, the reader should be given clear information about what question the study seeks to answer, which research question or questions the study is based on, and why this study is necessary.

 Literature Review: Briefly state the method of the literature review (which databases were used, what kind of sources were accessed, etc.), its purpose and the general trend of the sources accessed (what are the points of intersection or divergence of previous research on this subject, etc.).
-In particular, studies that are directly related to the subject and purpose of the study should be summarized and it should be clearly explained why the study is important / meaningful in this sense, what gap it will fill, what additional contribution it can make.
-4 Methodology: In this section, the type of the study (applied, conceptual, theoretical, review); if it is an applied research, the study design (exploratory, descriptive, causal); the problem(s) of the study (in line with what is stated in the objective section); the model and/or hypothesis(es), if any; the main population, sampling method, sampling process; data collection technique should be clearly stated; which quantitative/qualitative analyzes were used should be briefly stated.
-Results and Conclusions: Write your main findings, main conclusions, conclusions and/or recommendations regarding the research objectives/questions.
+In particular, studies that are directly related to the subject and purpose of the study should be summarized and it should be clearly explained why the study is important / meaningful in this sense, what gap it will fill in the field, what additional contribution it can make.

 LIMITATIONS